 Shar Peis need a regular period of exercise each day, consistently.
-This breed of dogs faces health concerns from obesity, owing to its short size.
-So be prepared for a lot of walks, runs and fetch!
+This breed of dog faces health concerns from obesity, owing to its short size.
+So be prepared for a lot of walks, runs, and fetch!

 Shar Peis are amongst the most loyal breeds in the canine world, so you don’t want to ruin this rare dog breed, owing to negligence.
-Lively games and activities, exercises that stimulate their brain as well as their body – like hide and seek are excellent options for a growing Shar Pei stud or dame.
+Lively games and activities, and exercises that stimulate their brain as well as their body – like hide and seek are excellent options for a growing Shar-Pei stud or dame.